paulofernandesjr/yogi-alloy/README.md

 	```
 yogi alloy --api-build
 	```
-	This command will create a `api` folder containing all generated files.
-You can also set a specific folder instead of api by running `yogi alloy --api-build myFolder`.
+	This command will scan all JavaScript files inside of your current folder to generate a documentation on `api` folder.
+You can also set a specific source/destination folder by answering command's questions.

 ## Contributing